 Ragweed is hardy and can grow in a variety of locations, both rural and urban.
 You’ll often find it along riverbanks or on roadsides, as well as in open fields and vacant lots in cities and towns.4

 RAGWEED ALLERGY SYMPTOMS

-A ragweed allergy, similar to any pollen allergy, includes allergy symptoms like nasal congestion, sneezing, runny nose, itchy nose, and itchy, watery eyes.1
+A ragweed allergy, similar to any pollen allergy, includes allergy symptoms such as:

 Treating a ragweed allergy isn't always easy, and we can be exposed to ragweed pollen even when we try to avoid the outdoors.
 Learn how to use FLONASE nasal sprays to help you treat your ragweed allergy symptoms.